Ded Moroz

 Ded Moroz wears a heel-length fur coat, in red or blue, a semi-round fur hat, and valenki on his feet.
 He has a long white beard.
 He walks with a long magic stick and often rides a troika.
 He is often depicted bringing presents to well-mannered children, often delivering them in person in the days of December and secretly under the New Year Tree over night on New Year's Eve.

 The residence of Ded Moroz in Russia is considered to be the town of Veliky Ustyug, Vologda Oblast.
 The residence of the Belarusian Dzyed Maroz is said to be in Belavezhskaya Pushcha.

-In East Slavic cultures, Ded Moroz is accompanied by Snegurochka (Снегурочка, Snegurochka; Снягурка, Sniahurka; Снігуронька, Snihurońka; "Snow Maiden"), his granddaughter and helper, who also wears long silver-blue robes and a furry cap or a snowflake-like crown.
-She is a unique attribute of Ded Moroz, since similar characters in other cultures do not have a female companion.
+In East Slavic cultures, Ded Moroz is accompanied by Snegurochka (Снегурочка, Snegurochka; Снягурка, Sniahurka; Снігуронька, Snihurońka; "Snow Maiden"), his granddaughter and helper.

 Development of the character

-The origins of the character of Ded Moroz predates Christianity as a Slavic wizard of winter.
-According to some sources in Slavic mythology, Ded Moroz, back then also called Morozko or Ded, is a snow demon.
-However, before the Christianity of Rus' the term demon had no negative connotation.
-Like with many other mythical figures only over time were demons attributed negative characteristics.
+The origins of the character of Ded Moroz predates Christianity as a Slavic personification of winter.

-Under the influence of Orthodox traditions, the character of Ded Moroz was transformed.
-Since the 19th century the attributes and legend of Ded Moroz have been shaped by literary influences.
-The play Snegurochka by Aleksandr Ostrovsky was influential in this respect, as was Rimsky-Korsakov's Snegurochka with libretto based on the play.
+Since the 19th century the attributes and legend of Ded Moroz have been shaped by literary influences, which were also influenced by the Western tradition of Santa Claus.
+The play The Snow Maiden (named Snegurochka in Russian) by Aleksandr Ostrovsky was influential in this respect, as was Rimsky-Korsakov's The Snow Maiden with libretto based on the play.
 By the end of the 19th century Ded Moroz became a popular character.
+The children's tradition of writing letters to Ded Moroz has been known since the end of the 19th century.

 Following the Russian Revolution, Christmas traditions were actively discouraged because they were considered to be "bourgeois and religious".
 Similarly, in 1928 Ded Moroz was declared "an ally of the priest and kulak".
 Nevertheless, the image of Ded Moroz took its current form during Soviet times, becoming the main symbol of the New Year's holiday (Novy God) that replaced Christmas.
-Some Christmas traditions were revived following the famous letter by Pavel Postyshev, published in Pravda on December 28, 1935.
+Some Christmas traditions were revived following the famous letter by Pavel Postyshev, published in Pravda on 28 December 1935.
 Postyshev believed that the origins of the holiday, which were pre-Christian, were less important than the benefits it could bring to Soviet children.